Martini Ranch

 Martini Ranch was an American new wave band conceived in 1982 by Andrew Todd Rosenthal.
-The band was composed of Rosenthal (vocals and guitar) and actor Bill Paxton (voices and samples), and featured a similar sound to late 1980s Devo.
+The band originally featured Rosenthal, Cliff Roman, and Steven William "Billy Bones" Fortuna.
+Sometime in the mid-1980s, the band shifted their sound more towards synthpop and zolo.
+This later lineup was composed of Rosenthal (vocals and guitar) and actor Bill Paxton (voices and samples), and featured a similar sound to late 1980s Devo.
 The Martini Ranch track "How Can the Labouring Man Find Time for Self-Culture?" featured three members of Devo.

 In 1988, Martini Ranch was featured in the opening title track of the film You Can't Hurry Love directed by Richard Martini (no relation).
-In 1989, Martini Ranch was featured in the end credits of Bill Paxton's 1990 cult movie Brain Dead.
+In 1989, Martini Ranch was featured in the end credits of Bill Paxton's cult movie Brain Dead.

 Rosenthal later formed a new band called Swifty's Bazaar.

 History

 Holy Cow

-During the period of 1986 through to 1988, Martini Ranch released two extended plays and one studio album.
-How Can the Labouring Man Find Time for Self-Culture? and Reach were released as EPs, with a follow up album being Holy Cow; all of which were released on Sire/Warner Bros.
+During the period of 1986 to 1988, Martini Ranch released two extended plays and one studio album.
+How Can the Labouring Man Find Time for Self-Culture? and Reach were released as EPs, with a follow-up album titled Holy Cow, all of which were released on Sire/Warner Bros.
 Records.
 The album was reissued in 2007 by Noble Rot.
 In 2010, Warner Special Products made Holy Cow available on iTunes.

 The album includes guest appearances from Devo members Bob Casale, Alan Myers and Mark Mothersbaugh; Cindy Wilson of the B-52's, film composer Mark Isham; and actors Judge Reinhold and Bud Cort.

-Though long out of print, following Bill Paxton's death Futurismo, Inc released a vinyl reissue in May 2017.
-The package included a 180gram green-and-white ("Ranch Dressing") LP pressing and DVD with videos for "Reach" (directed by James Cameron) and "How Can the Labouring Man Find Time for Self-Culture?" (directed by Rocky Schenck).
+Though long out of print, following Bill Paxton's death Futurismo, Inc. released a vinyl reissue in May 2017.
+The package included a 180 gram green-and-white ("Ranch Dressing") LP pressing and DVD with videos for "Reach" (directed by James Cameron) and "How Can the Labouring Man Find Time for Self-Culture?" (directed by Rocky Schenck).

-Everything You Hear is For Sale
+Everything You Hear is for Sale

-Rosenthal recorded an album of a genre blend rooted in jazz-rock, with friend Michael Sherwood.
-The band name was changed from Martini Ranch to Swifty's Bazaar and the album is titled Everything You Hear is For Sale; the album is digitally available.
-Swifty's Bazaar is currently recording a second album at Martini Ranch in Ocean Park, Santa Monica, California.
+Rosenthal recorded an album of a genre blend rooted in jazz-rock with friend Michael Sherwood.
+The band name was changed from Martini Ranch to Swifty's Bazaar and the album is titled Everything You Hear is for Sale; the album is available digitally.

+Androgyne & Transformation

+Rosenthal, as ANDY, released the album “ANDROGYNE” (Remastered) in 2020.

 Music videos

 "How Can the Labouring Man Find Time for Self-Culture?"

-Directed by Rocky Schenck, Bill Paxton and Andrew Rosenthal, the video mimics the dystopia of Fritz Lang's Metropolis and German Expressionism.
+Directed by Rocky Schenck, Bill Paxton, and Andrew Rosenthal, the video mimics the dystopia of Fritz Lang's Metropolis and German Expressionism.

 Aside from Rosenthal and Paxton, the cast of the video features cameos by actors associated with Paxton.
 Anthony Michael Hall, with whom Bill Paxton starred in the 1985 film Weird Science and Rick Rossovich, who appeared with Paxton in The Lords of Discipline, Streets of Fire and The Terminator, represent intellectual class and working-class men.

 Other appearances include Michael Biehn (The Lords of Discipline and The Terminator) and Judge Reinhold (The Lords of Discipline).